XTLS/libXray/README.md

 3. If your issue is about some Platform development, like iOS or Android, it will be just closed.

-# Break changes

-From 3.0.0, all apis have changed to base64-encoded-string-based, including paramters and return value.

-The reasons are as bellow.

-1. We must be careful when using cgo.
-Always remember to free c-strings we pass to cgo and get from cgo.
-If there are many string paramters in the function, it will be a nightmare.
-So we just keep one string parameter and one string return value for every function.

-2. The string paramter and string return value may be transfered between languages, like go -> swift/kotlin/cpp -> dart, using their ffi.
-Some characters may be wrong when they are encoded and decoded many times.
-So encoding string to ascii characters will be a better choice, and we just choose base64.

 # Features

 ## nodep